syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Install-using-the-Offline-Installer.md

 ---
 layout: post
 title: Installation and Deployment process for Syncfusion Flutter products
-description: this section provides information regarding how to install and deploy the Syncfusion Flutter component
+description: Learn here all about Installation using Offline Installer and more.
 platform: flutter
 control: Installation and Deployment
 documentation: ug